MatthijsRepository/Uncertainty-Propagation/README.md

 ## Assumptions, calculation errors and other limitations
 - Importantly, the tool works under the assumption that separate uncertainty sources are independent (not cross-correlated).
 - Additionally, at present no smart-matching feature is implemented in case the same uncertainty source acts on a variable multiple times.
 For instance, when two variables in an equation are both dependent on the same temperature measurement, the uncertainty in the temperature measurement will appear twice in the total uncertainty equation.
 The code will treat these as separate sources with their own sensitivities, while in practice the sensitivities should be combined, leading to an error.
-In mathematical terms: $u_T^2 * (s_1^2 + s_2^2) =/= u_T^2 (s_1 + s_2)^2$.
+In mathematical terms: $u_T^2 * (s_1^2 + s_2^2) \neq u_T^2 (s_1 + s_2)^2$.
 This means that in such cases there will be a slight under-estimation of the uncertainty.
 To fix this issue, one can scan the var.uncertainty.root_sources list for duplicates to detect such cases, and implement exception handling in case duplicate sources are detected.
 This should be done when calculating the total uncertainty and when retrieving the root source contribution split.
 - A final limitation of the code is the amount of data that can be processed at a time.
 Because of the nature of correlated uncertainties, the computational complexity of aggregating uncertainty over time scales quadratically with the included timeframe.
 It is therefore recommended to split calculations for large datasets into a set of smaller computations.

 It is recommended to expand the code to be able to include exponentially decaying autocorrelation, with an inclusion cutoff if the correlation is below a specified limit, resulting in a band correlation matrix.
 Correlated uncertainty aggregation over arbitrarily long timescales can then be performed iteratively and potentially parallelized for performance.
 Moreover, a short-circuit in case of zero correlation could be implemented to avoid redundant matrix multiplication with a diagonal matrix.

+Plotting functionality was designed with orientation to variables in mind.
+However, after implementation of looping through datasets it became apparent that plots are mostly based on data stored inside the `Results` object.
+No integrated plotting functionality is included for this object.
+TThus, plotting results from multiple job calls must be done manually.

 ## How the code works – general
 The tool is developed in an object-oriented way.
 All variables are objects that store information on their own values, uncertainties, dependencies and properties such as calculation rules and state indicators.